Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

      static mc_client_h g_client_h = NULL;
      ```

-     The client requests metadata and playback information from the server, and sends playback commands to server.
+     The client requests metadata and playback information from the server and sends playback commands to server.

      This guide uses a global variable for the handle.